 Live for today.

-Tomorrow is guaranteed to come around eventually, so enjoy each moment while it lasts.
+Tomorrow is guaranteed to come around eventually, so enjoy each moment.

 Enjoy the journey.